funvill/neighbourhood-book-exchanges/public/images/README.md

 # Placeholder Image Files

-This directory contains placeholder images for the Puzzle Pages project.
+This directory contains placeholder images for the Neighbourhood book exchanges project.

 In a real implementation, these would be actual photos of the little libraries.